-An unmanned system is defined as an electro-mechanical system capable of exerting its power to perform designated missions with no human operator aboard [5].
-Contemporary systems, such as multi-robotic systems, unmanned air, ground, and marine vehicles (UAVs, UGVs, and UMVs), mobile, edge, and cloud computing systems, and financial, manufacturing, and electricity systems, are increasingly characterized by their decentralization, ubiquity, and interconnection, that is, they are systems composed of autonomous entities.
-Because of the seamless integration and the dynamic nature of their physical components, cyber infrastructure, and social contexts, such engineered systems must operate with increasing levels of autonomy and intelligence to make decisions and manipulate their environment [6,7].
+An unmanned system is defined as an electro-mechanical system capable of exerting its power to perform designated missions with no human operator aboard.
+Contemporary systems, such as multi-robotic systems, unmanned air, ground, and marine vehicles (UAVs, UGVs, and UMVs), mobile, edge, and cloud computing systems, and financial, manufacturing, and electricity systems, are increasingly characterized by their decentralization, ubiquity, and interconnection, that is, they are systems of systems composed of autonomous entities.
+Because of the seamless integration and the dynamic nature of their physical components, cyber infrastructure, and social their environment [5].